Adult Social Care Market Position Statement

 The market for older people's residential care in Stockton-on-Tees remains one of contrast: whilst older people's care home providers are delivering good quality in the main, the market has too many beds for our local population needs which is impacting on overall occupancy, service improvement and viability of some homes.

-There are a total of 30 older people's care homes in Stockton-on-Tees offering 1,577 beds.
-In 2021 to 2022, 911 people were accessing care and support.
+There are a total of 31 older people's care homes in Stockton-on-Tees, offering 1,602 beds.
+In 2024 to 2025 Stockton-on-Tees Borough Council had 882 people in residential and nursing care.

 How we propose to shape the market